mariusposogan/TestCases/README.md

 *********************************

 **Description:**
-Check if Forgot Password funcionality works as expected and an email with reset password link is sent.
+Check if Forgot Password functionality works as expected and an email with reset password link is sent.

 **Steps to Reproduce:**
 1. Go to www.onlinestore.com/login